Todd Beamer: Legacy

-The Cranbury, New Jersey, post office was dedicated to Beamer on May 4, 2002, as a result of an Act of Congress authored by Congressman Rush D. Holt, Jr. The bill was signed into law by President George W. Bush.
+The Cranbury, New Jersey, post office was dedicated to Beamer on May 4, 2002, following an Act of Congress authored by Congressman Rush D. Holt, Jr. The bill was signed into law by President George W. Bush.

-In 2003, Wheaton College honored Beamer, an alumnus, by opening the Todd M. Beamer Center, which encompasses Anderson Commons, Coray Alumni Gym and the Student Center located on the lower level.
+In 2003, Wheaton College honored Beamer, an alumnus, by opening the Todd M. Beamer Center, which includes Anderson Commons, Coray Alumni Gym, and the Student Center located on the lower level.
 That same year, Todd Beamer High School opened in Federal Way, Washington.

 In February 2010, the city of Fresno, California, dedicated Todd Beamer Park.

 Beamer's name appears on the third panel at the Flight 93 National Memorial, seen here with the visitor center in the background.

-The Flight 93 National Memorial located at the crash site in Stonycreek Township includes a concrete and glass visitor center, and a white marble Wall of Names—completed in 2011—on which Beamer's name and those of his 32 fellow passengers and seven crewmembers are engraved on individual panels.
+The Flight 93 National Memorial located at the crash site in Stonycreek Township includes a concrete and glass visitor center and a white marble Wall of Names, completed in 2011, on which Beamer's name and those of his 32 fellow passengers and seven crewmembers are engraved on individual panels.

 At the National 9/11 Memorial, Beamer and the other passengers and crew of Flight 93 are memorialized at the South Pool, on Panel S-68.
-An Oracle business card bearing Beamer's name and his two-tone Rolex Oyster Perpetual Datejust wristwatch, both of which were found damaged at the crash site, are on display inside the memorial museum.
+An Oracle business card bearing Beamer's name and his two-tone Rolex Oyster Perpetual Datejust "Turn-o-Graph" wristwatch, both recovered damaged at the crash site, are displayed inside the memorial museum.

-On September 10, 2013, Wheaton Academy honored Beamer by unveiling a plaque dedicated to him on the grounds of the Academy, next to a plaque of a former student who was killed in Afghanistan.
+On September 10, 2013, Wheaton Academy honored Beamer by unveiling a plaque dedicated to him on the school grounds, next to a plaque for a former student killed in Afghanistan.

-To honor Beamer on the 20th anniversary of the September 11 attacks, fellow DePaul University alumnus Nicholas Hahn, III created the Todd M. Beamer Memorial Scholarship to educate and inspire DePaul students about Beamer's heroic example.
+To mark the 20th anniversary of the September 11 attacks, fellow DePaul University alumnus Nicholas Hahn III created the Todd M. Beamer Memorial Scholarship to educate and inspire DePaul students about Beamer's example.